Smartphone laggard Nokia picks up pace under CEO Elop

 "We had a culture where we never gave up, we were always working very late, you could call guys at any point of the day to say this needs to be fixed," he said.
 "We somehow lost it.
 The process became more important than the product and consumer."

-Elop, a Canadian and former Microsoft executive, replaced Olli Pekka Kallasvuo, who led the company from 2006 and was criticised for being complacent about the rise of smartphones.
+Elop, a Canadian and former Microsoft executive, replaced Olli Pekka Kallasvuo, who led the company from 2006 and was criticized for being complacent about the rise of smartphones.

 Elop was the first non-Finn to become CEO of the 148-year-old company, which started as a paper mill and at one point made rubber boots.
 Many initially wondered whether he could fit in.